 OSIRIS-REx will determine Bennu’s physical and chemical properties, which will be critical to know in the event of an impact mitigation mission.
 Finally, asteroids like Bennu contain natural resources such as water, organics and precious metals.
 In the future, these asteroids may one day fuel the exploration of the solar system by robotic and manned spacecraft.

 The mission's operations are headquartered at the UA.
-The spacecraft will rendezvous with asteroid Bennu in 2018.
-Sample return to Earth occurs in 2023.
+The mission will return samples back to Earth in 2023.
+Sample analysis continues until 2025.

 Media Contacts & Information